SebastiaanZ/workshop-python-internals/README.md

     rule.
 Try to modify the `shift_expr` rule to make the parser consider the `pipe` rule which, in turn, should make the parser consider the `sum` rule.
-  - How could you use recrusion to match an arbitrary number of pipe operators in a "pipeline"?
+  - How could you use recursion to match an arbitrary number of pipe operators in a "pipeline"?
   - Don't worry about things like `{ _PyAST_BinOp(a, Add, b, EXTRA) }`
     in this exercise.